Skip to Main Content

 There is a particular discipline required to take dim sum seriously in an airport.
 The format, which originated in the teahouses of Guangdong province and spread across Southeast Asia through waves of Chinese migration, depends on a rhythm that is almost the opposite of transit dining: unhurried, communal, ordered in rounds, consumed with tea that is replenished without being asked.
 Airports, by design, work against all of that.
 Imperial Kitchen & Dimsum, positioned inside Terminal 2 of Soekarno-Hatta International Airport in Tangerang, attempts to hold that tradition inside a space defined by departure boards and rolling luggage.

-That tension is worth naming because it defines the dining proposition here.
+That tension defines the dining proposition here.
 Soekarno-Hatta handles well over 60 million passengers annually, and its food and beverage offer has expanded accordingly, covering everything from local Indonesian staples to fast-casual international formats.
 Within that mix, a dedicated dim sum kitchen occupies a specific cultural niche, one that speaks directly to the significant Chinese-Indonesian population that moves through this terminal, as well as to regional travellers from Singapore, Malaysia, and Hong Kong for whom Cantonese dim sum is a reference cuisine rather than an exotic one.

 The Cantonese Tradition Behind the Format